-As the keto diet rises in popularity, the concept of fasting is rising along with it.
-There are scientific reasons these two fat-loss strategies go hand-in-hand.
+There are scientific reasons intermittent fasting and keto go hand-in-hand.
+While each of these fat burning strategies is powerful on its own, they compliment each other perfectly when combined.
 In this article, we’ll cover the basics of this fat-blasting, brain-building duo and how to figure out if the two are right for you.

 In this article, you will learn: